Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants: The Conformal Connes-Chern Character

 The map $\phi \rightarrow V_{\phi}$ is a representation of $G$ in $L^{2}_{g}(M,\sS)$, but this is not a unitary representation.
 In order to get a unitary representation we need to take into account the Jacobian $|\phi'(x)|=k_{\phi}(x)^{n}$ of $\phi \in G$.
 This is achieved by using the unitary operator $U_{\phi}:L^{2}_{g}(M,\sS)\rightarrow L^{2}_{g}(M,\sS)$ given by Then $\phi \rightarrow U_{\phi}$ is a unitary representation of $G$ in $L^{2}_{g}(M,\sS)$.
 Combining this with the action of $C^{\infty}(M)$ by multiplication operators provides with a $*$-representation of the crossed-product algebra $C^{\infty}(M)\rtimes G$.
 In addition, we let $\sigma_{g}$ be the automorphism of $C^{\infty}(M)\rtimes G$ given by

 \begin{proposition}[\cite{CM:TGNTQF}] The triple $( C^{\infty}(M)\rtimes G, L^{2}_{g}(M,\sS), \,\sD_{g})_{\sigma_{g}}$ is a twisted spectral triple. \end{proposition}

-\begin{remark} The bulk of the proof is showing the boundedness of the twisted commutators $[\sD_{g},U_{\phi}]_{\sigma_{g}}$, $\phi \in G$.
+\begin{remark} The bulk of the proof is to show the boundedness of the twisted commutators $[\sD_{g},U_{\phi}]_{\sigma_{g}}$, $\phi \in G$.
 We remark that Combining this with the conformal invariance of the Dirac operator (see, e.g., \cite{Hi:RITCM}) we obtain

 Using this we see that the twisted commutator $[\sD_{g},U_{\phi}]_{\sigma_{g}}=\sD_{g}U_{\phi}-k_{\phi}U_{\phi}\sD_{g} $ is equal to This shows that $[\sD_{g},U_{\phi}]_{\sigma_{g}}$ is bounded. \end{remark}